 Motility disorders occur in the upper and lower sections of the digestive tract.
 They include:

-- Achalasia, which occurs when the esophagus cannot move correctly, leading to food backing up into the esophagus.
+- Achalasia: Occurs when the esophagus cannot move correctly, leading to food backing up into the esophagus.
 This causes swallowing difficulties and vomiting.

-- Pseudo-obstruction, which can be caused by slow movement of the small intestines, leading to abdominal distention and difficulties with eating.
+- Pseudo-Obstruction: Can be caused by slow movement of the small intestines, leading to abdominal distention and difficulties with eating.

 Our team of doctors is actively collecting data, especially about lower digestive-tract conditions such as chronic constipation, to share with other experts and improve available treatments.